 Conduct a Test

-- Turn on the ReeVue™ and wait while it automatically calibrates.
+Turn on the ReeVue™ and wait while it automatically calibrates.
+Remove any hose or filter during calibration.
 The machine will indicate when calibration is complete.
-It is important that no hose or filter be attached during calibration.

 The Print Out